Bootstrap Process

 After Bootstrap

-Once bootstrap completes and pg-change-stream is in STREAMING state:
+Once bootstrap completes and the change-stream service is in STREAMING state:

 - Verify data integrity - Compare row counts between source and target